 Renzetti Master Vise Review “have you got rocks in your head?”
 My overall take on this vise

 So I have been tying on the Renzetti Master Vise for around five months now.
 This vise has been on my bucket list front and center for quite a while.
-The vise is altered very slightly outfitted with a midge jaw as well as a vision plate and a third hand, much like AK Best's vise that I first caught glimpse of in 1994.
+The vise has been altered very slightly, outfitted with a midge jaw, a vision plate, and a third hand, much like AK Best's vise that I first caught a glimpse of in 1994.
 Using Renzetti cradle collars and tool bar accessories really helps you customize this vise to best suit your specific tying needs.
-Yesterday I was talking with one of the local fisherman on the Mad River and asked to get a peek in my fly box.
-He did not tie flies and he asked where he could pick up some emergers that he was looking at in my tiny box.
-I told him “I tie all my own jewelry” He then asked me about getting started with a vise he could learn on himself and I made a few recommendations and mentioned Renzetti's Traveler Vise.
-The travelers Vise comes in at under 400.00 and is a wonderful vise.
-He then asked what I use and I told him the Master Vise.
+Yesterday, I was talking with one of the local fishermen on the Mad River and asked to get a peek at my fly box.
+He didn't tie flies, and he wondered where he could pick up some emergers that he was looking at in my tiny box.
+I told him, “I tie all my own jewelry.”
+He then asked me about getting started with a vise he could learn on himself, and I made a few recommendations and mentioned Renzetti's Traveler Vise.
+The Traveler's Vise comes in at under $400.00 and is an excellent vise.
+He then asked what I use, and I told him the Master Vise.
 I don't need to tell you what his next question was.
-Needless to say he told me and I quote “you have rocks in your head!”
+Needless to say, he told me, and I quote, “You have rocks in your head!”
 I replied by telling him I have rocks in my head for many reasons that have nothing to do with fly tying.

-So there is a fundamental reason why this vise is so remarkable set aside the fine tooling, the killer craftsmanship, and the reputable name.
-Its the jaws!
-The jaws on this vise are what sets it into a category all its own.
-All the rest of the feature and benefits of this vise are also well thought out to the nines.
-Now with a product such as this, one also has to take into account all the years, thought, engineering, and design since its inception.
-Anything that is made by a small group of craftsman that involves intricate tooling, much like a medical device, typically has a high ticket value.
-I will defend all craftsman and their product prices with extreme conviction since I too am a rod builder.
-I have to defend my prices every day.
-People in general are ignorant when it comes to developing, evolving, and producing a well thought out highly refined product.
-Let's talk about the time it takes to get a product to a level like the Master Vise.
+So, there is a fundamental reason why this vice is so remarkable, aside from the fine tooling, the killer craftsmanship, and the reputable name.
+It's the jaws!
+The jaws on this vise are what set it into a category all its own.
+All the rest of the features and benefits of this vice are also well thought out to the nines.
+Now, with a product such as this, one must also consider all the years of thought, engineering, and design that have gone into it since its inception.
+Anything made by a small group of craftsmen that involves intricate tooling, much like a medical device, typically has a high ticket value.
+I will defend all craftsmen and their product prices with extreme conviction, as I too am a rod maker.
+I have to protect my prices every day.
+People in general are often ignorant of the process of developing, evolving, and producing a well-thought-out, highly refined product.
+Let's discuss the time it takes to bring a product to a level like the Master Vise.
 It takes years and years of evolution.
-It also takes a lot of research and development.
-This is what makes devices such as this so valuable, notice I did not say expensive.
+It also requires a significant amount of research and development.
+This is what makes devices like this so valuable; I didn't say expensive.

 The Master Vise is pure joy to work on.
-It took me a while to get use to it because I'm use to doing all of my adjusting in the rear end of a collet using a cam.
-So for an entire month I kept reaching to the back of this vise to tighten the hook!
-It was kind of like the change from shifting a car from the steering column to a console shifter.
+It took me a while to get used to it because I'm used to doing all of my adjusting in the rear end of a collet utilizing a cam.
+So for an entire month, I kept reaching to the back of this vice to tighten the hook!
+It was similar to the change from a steering column to a console shifter.
 I kept reaching behind the vise.
-Crazy but I swear I'm still doing it every so often!
+Crazy, but I swear I'm still doing it every so often!

 Swapping out the defaulted standard jaws with the midge jaws was an easy task.
-Fitting it with my own creature comforts was easy as well, the third hand, and vision plate that I was use to positioning at all angles for years and years transitioned to this vise without a hitch.
-I suppose you can look at it like the vise adapted to my own idiosyncrasies.
+Fitting it with my own creature comforts was easy as well; the third hand and vision plate that I was used to positioning at all angles for years and years transitioned to this vise without a hitch.
+You can look at it like the vise easily adapted to my own idiosyncrasies.

-The jaws like I stated in the beginning of this entry, are simple to adjust in a split second and hold the hook in a very positive manner.
+The jaws, as I stated at the beginning of this entry, are simple to adjust in a split second and hold the hook in a very positive manner.
 It is quite a marvel when you inspect the contouring of the cam mechanism.
-I get frustrated all the time with collet adjustments but have put up with their fickle ways for decades.
+I get frustrated all the time with collet adjustments, but I have put up with their fickle ways for decades.
 Holding emerger hooks for me was the ultimate test.
-For some odd reason all of my old vises just did not like emerger hooks.
-I think it may have been due to the leverage that an emerger hook creates, its kind of unforgiving.
+For some reason, all my old vises just didn't like emergent hooks.
+It may have been due to the leverage that an emerger hook creates; it's unforgiving.
 I have had no problems holding hooks of any kind with this vise.
-My fly tying experience is much more focused on what is most important...fly tying.
+My fly-tying experience is much more focused on what is most important... fly-tying.

 ~Clint Bova www.cjbovarods.com